vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Re-Issuance
 ###########

-The re-issuance covenant case have to ensure that:
+The re-issuance covenant case has to ensure that:

 - The exact amount of Synth that was issued when the covenant utxo was created, is burned
 - The Issuer authorizes the re-issuance
 - The Sponsor authorizes the re-issuance

-To ensure these, the covenant have to check:
+To ensure these, the covenant has to check:

 - There is transaction non-confidential output that burns the expected amount of Synth via sending it to the OP_RETURN script
-- There is a signature over entire transaction (SIGHASH_ALL signature type, or "default" type for taproot) that is successfully verified against :m:`pub_{I}`
+- There is a signature over the entire transaction (SIGHASH_ALL signature type, or "default" type for taproot) that is successfully verified against :m:`pub_{I}`
-- There is a signature over entire transaction (SIGHASH_ALL signature type, or "default" type for taproot) that is successfully verified against :m:`pub_{S}`
+- There is a signature over the entire transaction (SIGHASH_ALL signature type, or "default" type for taproot) that is successfully verified against :m:`pub_{S}`

 This makes this case essentially a combination of the redeem and issuance action.